-Rhonda Kangas, Pre-K3 & Pre-K4 Aide, Director of Academic Support Mrs. Kangas came to Carlisle in 2008, first as a parent, then a parent-volunteer.
+Rhonda Kangas, Kindergarten Aide Mrs. Kangas came to Carlisle in 2008, first as a parent, then a parent-volunteer.
 Her love for children brought her to full-time employment at Carlisle as a Preschool 3 and 4 classroom aid.
 She held the position of classroom teacher for our Preschool 2 class for three years.
 Mrs. Kangas holds numerous certificates in Early childhood education.
 She has over 13 years of experience working with younger children and says she continues to love the work.
-Mrs. Kangas has one son, a rising junior who has attended Carlisle since kindergarten.
+Mrs. Kangas has one son, who graduated from Carlisle.

 Lorelei Maney, Upper School Teacher Mrs. Maney teaches Upper School Dual Enrollment AP U.S. History, Standard U.S. History, World History, and Journalism/Yearbook class.
 She moved to Virginia in 2007 from California, at which time she joined the Carlisle School family.
 She holds a B.A. and M.A. in History, and a Doctoral Candidate in Philosophy Degree, with a Major Field in Early Modern European History: Renaissance and Reformation, and Minor Fields in Modern European Intellectual History, and U.S. Cultural/Neo-Classical History from the University of California San Diego.
 Prior to moving to Virginia, she taught college for 14 years at UCSD in the Revelle Humanities program, California State University San Marcos, and Mira Costa Community College.
 Mrs. Maney has a clear understanding of what Carlisle Upper School students need to do in order to prepare for college, and her goal is to contribute to that preparation in as many ways as possible, as they make their journey.